Understanding Real Estate Pro Formas

-Broadly speaking, a pro forma (“as a matter of form” in Latin, and sometimes written as ‘proforma’) is a summary of cash inflows and expenditures by a business entity.
-While the Latin origin of the term may imply that the real estate pro forma is produced merely for appearance’s sake, this documentation is often carefully scrutinized by lenders and equity investors in a real estate project, and is an important concept for you to be aware of.
+Broadly speaking, a pro forma is a summary of financial projections or cash inflows for a business entity.
+While the Latin origin of the term may imply that the real estate pro forma is produced merely for appearance’s sake, this document is often scrutinized by lenders and investors.
+While conducting your own diligence on a CRE opportunity, understanding the pro forma will enable you to make a more informed investment decision.

 - Fixed Costs